 That was probably my biggest experience and challenge so far on the bike.

-In December 2017 I was asked if I would like to come to the Maratona dles Dolomites, I knew that you can only start with a lottery and without knowing exactly what to expect there, however, I said yes.
 It wasn't until much later that I went to the website and took a look at what to expect and then I wasn't quite sure whether I could do it at all.
 It was over 130km with more than 4000 meters of altitude spread over 7 passes, but there was no way back for me, I was committed.
 There was an option for a shorter route, but not for me... 😀

 But after I rode the three passes (Susten, Grimsel and Furka) in June, I was a little more confident with the ride ahead.